CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 Gitops works with any existing Canasta installation — single wiki or wiki farm.
 You don't need to reinstall or recreate anything.
 The `init` command examines your running installation and builds the gitops repository around it.

+All gitops commands accept `-i <id>` to specify the installation by its Canasta ID.
+If omitted, the command uses the current working directory.

 ### 1. Verify your installation

 Make sure your installation is working and that `.env`, `config/`, and any extensions/skins are in their final state.
 Gitops will snapshot the current configuration as its starting point.